Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Detail on how AQI is calculated per pollutant. </p>

-Looking at the right side of the table, you can see AQI ranges from 0 to 500, with higher numbers signifying worse air quality.
+Looking at the right side of the table, you can see the AQI ranges from 0 to 500, with higher numbers signifying worse air quality.
 0 to 50 is "Good" air quality (green), 51 to 100 is "Moderate" air quality (yellow), and so on.

-Before getting into the data, one final summary:
- - The EPA uses standard formulas to turn non-intuitive pollutant concentration data into the more intuitive Air Quality Index (AQI)
- - AQI ranges from 0 to 500, with lower numbers signifying better air quality
- - The AQI reported on a given day is the highest AQI among the five primary pollutants (ozone, PM2.5 (particle pollution), carbon monoxide, sulfur dioxide, and nitrogen dioxide)
-  - If two or more pollutants have AQI values above 100 on a given day, the highest AQI will be announced, with warnings for both pollutants included in the accompanying message.
-  - In large cities (more than 350,000 people), state and local agencies are required to report the AQI to the public daily
+Equipped with that background, we can start analyzing air quality data.

 **Analysis**:

 The EPA has made daily AQI data across the U.S. available from 1980 to today.
-2019's data isn't complete just yet, so I pulled data for 1980 to 2018.
+2019's data isn't complete just yet, so I pulled data from 1980 to 2018.

 ```python